Missouri Route 7

-Route 7 is a state highway with its northern terminus at U.S. Route 24 in northeast Independence and its southern terminus at Interstate 44 southeast of Richland (near the town of Laquey which it doesn't quite reach).
+Route 7 is a north/south state highway with its northern terminus at U.S. Route 24 in northeast Independence and its southern terminus at Interstate 44 southeast of Richland (near the town of Laquey which it doesn't quite reach).
 The section between Harrisonville (at a junction with Interstate 49/U.S. Route 71) and Clinton (at a junction with Route 13) provides an important link for traffic between Springfield and Kansas City.

 Route description

 The route begins at Interstate 44, exit 150, as a two-lane highway.
 It then heads northwest into Richland, intersecting with Route 133.
 From there, it continues northwest to a concurrency with Route 5, starting three miles south of Camdenton.
 In Camdenton, it crosses U.S. 54, and continues northwest, crossing the Lake of the Ozarks.
 After crossing the lake, Route 5 enters Greenville, and the highway diverges north, and Route 7 heads west, pass through Climax Springs and Edwards then continues west to another concurrency with US 65.
 The combined route crosses Harry S. Truman Reservoir and the Osage River and then enters Warsaw, where the concurrency ends; Route 7 heads west and crosses more arms of the Truman Reservoir.
 At Clinton, it intersects Route 13 and Route 52, and then becomes a four-lane highway, running northwest to Interstate 49/US 71 in Harrisonville.
+The four-lane expressway portion is part of the Springfield-Kansas City expressway.
 After a brief concurrency with I-49/U.S. 71, Route 7 heads north as a two-lane highway, crossing Route 58 in Pleasant Hill, Route 150, and US 50.
 In Blue Springs, it crosses US 40 and I-70.
 Continuing north, Route 7 is the eastern terminus of Route 78, before itself terminating at US 24 in Independence.